New weight loss drugs are out of reach for millions of older Americans because Medicare won’t pay

 Last year, about 40% of the nearly 66 million people enrolled in Medicare had obesity.
 That roughly mirrors the larger U.S. population, where 42% of adults struggle with obesity, according to the Centers for Disease Control and Prevention.

-Notably, Medicare does cover certain surgical procedures to treat medical complications of obesity in people with a body mass index of 35 and at least one related condition.
+Notably, Medicare does cover certain surgical procedures to treat medical complications of obesity in people with a BMI of 35 and at least one related condition.
 Congress approved the exception in 2006, noted Mark McClellan, a former head of the Centers for Medicare and Medicaid Services and the FDA.

 The 17-year-old law may provide a blueprint for expanding coverage of the new drugs, which mirror the results of bariatric surgery in some cases, McClellan said.
 Evidence showed that the surgery reduced the risks of death and serious illness from conditions related to obesity.